cyscale/docs.cyscale.com/docs/intro/dictionary.md

 ### Alerts

 Alerts are commonly triggered when certain thresholds are crossed.
 In the context of Cyscale (and CSPM in general), alerts represent identified vulnerabilities and misconfigurations.
-Basically it’s the resulting entity after an asset is verified against a control and fails to pass it.
+Basically it's the resulting entity after an asset is verified against a control and fails to pass it.

 ### Cloud accounts